nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 This command is destructive.
 </div>

-Clear all entries from TAssist including modules, assessments, class groups, and students.
+Use this command to clear all entries from TAssist including modules, assessments, class groups, and students.
 You will not be able to restore this data.

 Format: `clear`